emperorofmars/stf_blender/readme.md

 <!--
 **Commands to build the extension.**\
-*Change the Blender version in the path accordingly.*
+*Change the Blender version and path accordingly.*

 * Set Blender Path Variable
 	* Windows (Git Bash)